Delegatus Legal Services Inc. (“Delegatus”, “we”, “our”) takes your privacy seriously.

 - Your contact information, such as your name, address, email and phone number;

-- Information that you provide to us while we provide our services, including sensitive personal information, such as your racial or ethnic origin, health status or sexual orientation;
+- Information that you provide to us as part of our provision of services, including sensitive personal information, such as your racial or ethnic origin, health status or sexual orientation;

 - Billing information, such as your billing address or bank details;

 In any case, we strive to limit the amount of personal information that we collect to what is strictly necessary for the purposes described in the section “For what purposes do we use your personal information?”.
 We do not knowingly collect personal information from minors.

 We collect certain information through cookies and other tracking technologies (collectively, “cookies”), when you browse our website.

 The cookies that we use do not collect personally identifying information, but rather general information that we do not combine with any personal information.

 More specifically, we use essential and functional cookies so that you can browse our website and use its features properly, and to customize your experience according to your preferences (for example, your language preference).
 You can disable such cookies by changing your browser or mobile device settings.
 However, if you refuse such cookies, your browsing experience may be affected.

 We also use Google Analytics to collect information about your use of our website (for example, the pages that you visit the most, and the error messages that you may receive).
 Such information is anonymous, and we only use them to improve the efficiency and operation of our website.
 You can disable such cookies by downloading this module.

 If you would like more information about cookies, you can consult All About Cookies, or contact us as set forth in the “How to Contact Us?” section.

 To the extent possible, we will obtain your personal information directly from you, with your consent, when you interact with us (for example, when you contact us to obtain legal services, fill out a form on our website or respond to a job offer).
 However, under certain circumstances, we may collect your personal information from third parties when you have consented to it, or where the law allows us to do so.